 The worldwide distribution of ethnolinguistic diversity is highly uneven and concentrated in particular regions; sub-Saharan Africa from Nigeria to Chad, Melanesia, much of the New World and Southeast Asia.
-Although the stion is frequently posed as if explaining such diversity was the problem, the reformulated in terms of models to explain uniformity.
-The underlying pattern is diversity, but ethnic homogeneity developed in particular regions usually by the expansion of one group and invasimilation of its neighbours.
+Although the question is frequently posed as if explaining such diversity was the problem, the question is better reformulated in terms of models to explain uniformity.
+The underlying pattern is diversity, but ethnic homogeneity has developed in particular regions usually by the expansion of one group and its assimilation of its neighbours.